 Switching providers in itself does not take much time and can mostly be arranged online or over the phone.
 But when you receive your first bill from the new provider depends on when your meter was last read.
 This can take anything from a few days to three months.

-If you are moving to a new house, you will need to give about 2-5 days of notice to your SA energy provider to move your account.
+If you are moving to a new house, you will generally need to give about 2-5 days of notice to your SA energy provider to move your account.
 Make sure they have access to your meter so that there is no delay in the transfer and you have gas and electricity set up before you move into the new property.

 You don’t need to pay extra money to energy providers in SA for switching your account if you are on an open contract.
 But if you have signed a fixed term contract, you might need to pay a termination fee for ending the contract before the planned expiry date.
-If you are moving premises, many energy providers in South Australia charge a connection fee for setting up the account and service to your new address.
+If you are moving premises, many energy providers in SA charge a connection fee for setting up the account and service to your new address.
 This cost is generally added to your first bill.